 Angela could not give us her great paper because it’s about to be published.
 Here is a summary: Drawing on an archive of prison letters written by a three generations of female kin, Angela Garcia’s paper explored the relationship between dislocation, narrativity and relationality.
 In the context of enforced separation, the paper considered writing and archiving as a reparative practice that enables new affective and material relations.
 A larger work based on this paper, tentatively titled “The Blue Years,” is forthcoming.
-And S.L.
-Jain is being dilatory getting a paper to me, so I’m going ahead without it…But nag Jain, if you like.

 - Precarity’s Form